 How to Shock Your Pool with Calcium Hypochlorite

 Not everyone’s pool is the same, so the step-by-step process will differ depending on the type of product you use and the size of the swimming pool.
 Besides adhering to the usage and storing instructions on the packaging, the overall process of shocking your pool with cal hypo is simple and straightforward.

 Next, you should perform testing on your swimming pool water for TC, FC, and CC.
 Please ensure that you pay attention to your calcium levels if you have harder water to prevent possible hardware issues.
-It would help if you then calculated how much of the cal hypo you will need to add.
+It would help if you calculated how much cal hypo you need to add.
 If you did not use the math calculation, the bottle of the solution would most likely tell you how much to handle.